danwing/https-local-domains/draft-thomson-https-local-domains.md

 conditions apply, the client MAY send a TLS ClientHello with the Raw Public Key extension {{?RFC7250}}.

-When the client receives the
-server's raw public key or certificate, the client checks if the public key hash matches the public key received in the TLS ServerHello.
+When the client receives the server's raw public key or certificate, the client checks if the public key hash matches the public key received in the TLS ServerHello.
 If they match, the client authenticates the TLS connection.
-If they do not match, the client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).

-If the server returns a certificate (rather than a raw public key), the client validates the certificate as normal (e.g., validity date, signed by a trusted Certification Authority, and so on).
+If they do not match and the response contains a raw public key, the TLS connection is aborted.
+If they do not match and the response contains a certificate, the client validates or rejects the certificate using its normal procedures ({{?RFC9525}}, {{?PKIX=RFC5280}}).

 # Unique Host Names {#unique}